Evangelical Baptist Convention

 Evangelical Baptist Convention is a Baptist Christian denomination in Manipur, India.
 Their main area of presence is in the southern part of Manipur.
-It currently has a total of 151 churches and is one of the biggest churches among the tribal groups in the northeastern part of India.
+It is affiliated with the Asia Pacific Baptist Federation (Baptist World Alliance).
 Its headquarters, Dorcas Hall, is located at Hebron Veng, New Lamka.

 History

-The denomination was started in the year 1948, as a result of the work of missionaries in northeast India.
+The Convention was started in the year 1948, as a result of the work of missionaries in northeast India.
+According to a census published by the association in 2023, it claimed 151 churches.

 Administration

-The denomination is headed by the General Secretary, who is elected for a term of three years.
+The Convention is headed by the General Secretary, who is elected for a term of three years.
 There are three Directors under him.
 The Church is divided into seven administrative divisions, each under a Divisional Superintendent, who is also elected for a term of three years.